The name Sewile is of Anglo-Saxon

 surnames like Sewile are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Sewile include: Sewell, Shewel, Sewel, Sewall, Shewall, Shewal and many more.

 Early Notables of the Sewile family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Sewile Notables in all our PDF Extended History products and printed products wherever possible.
+.
+Emigrating in childhood...
+Another 111 words (8 lines of text) are included under the topic Early Sewile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sewile family to Ireland

 Some of the Sewile family moved to Ireland